Ariel Helwani: Career

+UFC ban and reinstatement

 On June 4, 2016, Helwani and two of his MMA Fighting colleagues were escorted out of UFC 199 before the main event started.
 Their press credentials were taken and they were banned for life from all UFC events.
 UFC president Dana White announced that the ban would last "As long as I'm here." and reputedly later added "[Helwani] can cover all the events he wants, he just can't have a credential".
 Earlier in the day, Helwani had reported that Brock Lesnar would be returning at UFC 200, hours before the UFC announced it on the 199 broadcast.
 UFC spokesman Dave Sholler said "professional standards dictate that journalists are to contact the UFC for comment before reporting a story", but that the scoop on Lesnar's return was not the sole reason for Helwani's removal.
-UFC commentator Joe Rogan stated that he was told the UFC had asked Helwani to not report the news as they suspected he had a mole leaking information to him and, without knowing who it was, would fire all possible suspects if he did.
-Through Twitter, Helwani called Rogan's story "100% inaccurate".

 On an episode of The MMA Hour, Helwani detailed the incident in an emotional broadcast.
 He said he was brought to see Dana White, who told him he was banned for being "too negative".
 He later learned this decision was made by then-UFC CEO and Zuffa founder Lorenzo Fertitta.
 Helwani stood by his decision to report the news in a timely manner.

 The UFC's actions were widely criticized by journalists, and several high profile UFC fighters sympathized with Helwani, including Jon Jones and Chris Weidman, the latter of which said, "This sport needs the GOAT of MMA reporting".

 Two days later, the UFC rescinded the ban on June 6, 2016, stating: